Licensing and exams

 If you were registered as a Washington applicant and failed the fundamentals exam, you can go directly to the NCEES website and register to retake the exam.
 You may take the exam once during any 2-month testing window, and no more than 3 times in a 12-month period.

-The Washington Board does not require that the FE be in the same discipline.
-We only require that you take and pass the FE exam.
+The Washington Board does not require that the FE/EIT exam be in the same discipline as your PE exam.

 Fundamentals of Land Surveying Exam

-Yes.
-You must submit a completed Land Surveyor-In-Training Registration Application and obtain approval from the board prior to registering with NCEES.
-There is no fee.
+Yes, more information here.
+You must obtain approval from the board prior to registering with NCEES.

 If you were registered as a Washington applicant and failed the fundamentals exam, you can go directly to the NCEES website and register to retake the exam.
 You may take the exam once during any 2-month testing window, and no more than 3 times in a 12-month period.